holynski/cse576_sp20_hw1/README.md

     float get_clamped_pixel(const Image& im, int x, int y, int ch);
     void set_pixel(Image& im, int x, int y, int c, float value);

-`set_pixel` should simply return without doing anything if you pass in out-of-bounds coordinates.
+`set_pixel` should simply return without doing anything if you pass in out-of-bounds coordinates (pixel coordinates greater than the width or height, or less than zero).
 For `get_clamped_pixel` we will perform padding to the image.

 Note that you can use the `()` operator e.g., `im(3, 2, 0)` to access pixels.